-If the pupil is required and able to administer her own medicine (e.g. inhaler for asthma) the medical assistant or office staff will check that the pupil fully understands what has to be done and will supervise the administration.
+If the pupil is required and able to administer her own medicine (e.g. inhaler for asthma) the office staff will check that the pupil fully understands what has to be done and will supervise the administration.

 Normally medication will be kept under the control of the school office unless other arrangements are made with the parent.
+Asthma inhalers, auto injectors and cough sweets or strepsils can be carried by the pupils.